Silver Shadow current position

 - Pool Bar & Pool Grill (serve ship's pool deck area with fast food and drinks during the day; in the evening, the outdoor area becomes an al fresco dining venue with classic seafood and steakhouse choices, plus vegetarian and healthy selections)

 - The Grill (offers gourmet dining under the stars with signature meals including lava-rocks grilled meat, seafood, Mediterranean vegetables, baked potatoes, salad of the day; wines are complimentary, except the premium ones from the Connoisseur’s Wine List; The Grill implements the line’s interactive dining concept “Black Rock Grill Experience”, which allows guests to cook their own meat and seafood).

 Shipboard entertainment options - Fun and Sport

 Silver Shadow is not the ship to be considered fitness-oriented.
 Her passengers tend to be older and more sedentary than the ones on other ships in the market, but a number of opportunities to keep fit are available.
 Swimmers can use the outdoor saltwater pool, two whirlpools and two outdoor showers.
 There are also men’s and ladies’ steam rooms and saunas.
 Don’t forget the poolside grill and bar.
-The fitness center is small but with interesting features – an example is the aquaswim pool, allowing passengers to swim against tide, great exercise for getting fit.
+The fitness centre is small but with interesting features – an example is the aqua swim pool, allowing passengers to swim against the tide, a great exercise for getting fit.
 Cycle and weight equipment are standard fare, and also effective for people who want to be in good shape.
 There is a small outdoor artificial turf jogging track nearby.